salehuddin/qrcode-platform/PRD.md

 ## Core Features

+### Editions & Deployment Modes
+- **Internal Edition**: Single-tenant/internal deployment used by admins and normal users only.
+No payment wall or subscription management is required; all QR, dynamic link, and analytics features are available without plan limits.
+- **SaaS Edition**: Multi-tenant, subscription-based deployment exposed to external customers.
+Adds billing, subscription tiers, usage limits, and marketing site pages on top of the same core QR/dynamic/analytics engine.
+- **Feature Flags**: A small set of configuration flags control which edition-specific capabilities are enabled at runtime (e.g. billing, team management, marketing site), allowing both editions to share one codebase.

 ### 1. Dynamic QR Code Management
 - **Editable Links**: Dynamic QR Codes can automatically redirect users to a web page at any time without changing the original QR Code.
 You can update the destination as often as you like without any changes to the QR Code design.
+- **Static vs Dynamic Modes**:
+  - *Static QR*: Encodes final content directly (URL/vCard/WiFi/etc).
+Changing the destination requires generating a new QR code.
+  - *Dynamic QR*: Encodes a system-owned permalink (e.g. `/r/{code}`) that maps to a QR record in the database.
+The permalink never changes; only the destination and behavior behind it do.
+- **Permalink Generation**: Each dynamic QR has a unique, short permalink that is used in the QR image and can be shared externally.
 - **QR Code CRUD Operations**: Full create, read, update, delete functionality for QR codes
 - **Permanent QR Codes**: Generated codes never expire and work forever
 - **Multiple QR Types**: Support for URL, vCard, WiFi, SMS, email, phone, location, events, and more